Kebbrokk/Obsidian-Spotify-Playback/README.md

 If you have any questions, or requests please message me on GitHub.

 # FAQ
-- Where can I contact you outside of GitHub, for quicker responses?
-   - I set up a discord that will update on any github activity, and will allow for any future requests or project ideas. https://discord.gg/9EtXUksk3f (It's currently barebones, as I am still fixing the plugin and creating channels.)
 - How often are updates?
     - Mostly they'll be posted through the week, as I work long hours on the weekend.
 Each update will probably have a test phase before I push it to the live branch.
 - How often does this API refresh?